 Cultivating Community Connections: Fulfilling the Land-grant Mission in PG County and Beyond

-The Graduate Student Government (GSG) will be hosting Graduate Research Appreciation Day on Wednesday, April 4, 2018, in the Stamp Student Union in conjunction with the UMD Three Minute Thesis (3MT) Competition.
-This annual event was previously known as Graduate Research Interaction Day, but through the advocacy of graduate students, the name was changed to Graduate Research Appreciation Day.
-The GSG passed legislation to support the name change and a new name was chosen at the 2016 event.
+The Graduate Student Government (GSG) hosted Graduate Research Appreciation Day on Wednesday, April 4, 2018, in the Stamp Student Union in conjunction with the UMD Three Minute Thesis (3MT) Competition.
+The GRAD 2018 Winners can be found here: GRAD_Winners_2018.

 Graduate Research Appreciation Day (GRAD) provides an on-campus conference-style venue in which graduate students from all academic backgrounds can share their research or work, obtain valuable faculty and peer feedback, and hone their communication skills within the comfort of their own campus environment.
 GRAD fosters healthy competition among students by recognizing and awarding the best presentations from subject-themed oral, poster, and elevator-speech presentation sessions, among others.